shsagir/play-area-sync/docs/migrate-old-to-uni.md

 2. Your App doesn't use [Memcache](memcache-old), which is not available for single-node Universal Apps
 3. Your App doesn't use [Workers](workers-old) to process queues or to execute multiple cron jobs (one cron is okay)

-If you are unsure about (1), then check the App metrics: If your PHP requests are below 500 per hour on average, you are, most likely, good and can proceed.
+If you are unsure about (1), then check the App metrics: if your PHP requests are below 500 per hour on average, you are, most likely, good and can proceed.

-If either of the above applies an cannot be changed, then we strongly recommend to use a [Professional App](app-pro) instead.
+If either of the above applies and cannot be changed, then we strongly recommend to use a [Professional App](app-pro) instead.

 ### Create a new Universal App

-Now that you know how much resources you require, you can decide upon the [right plan](//www.fortrabbit.com/pricing): Choose the one which grants you sufficient MySQL, sufficient web storage and sufficient App collaborators as you have found out in the previous step.
+Now that you know how much resources you require, you can decide upon the [right plan](//www.fortrabbit.com/pricing): choose the one which grants you sufficient MySQL, sufficient web storage and sufficient App collaborators as you have found out in the previous step.

 With that knowledge, create a new App in the Dashboard > click "Create an App" > follow the instructions and choose at the end the previously decided Universal App plan.